Cheezmeister/www.luchenlabs.com/projects/spheres/index.markdown

 ### Development ###

-After toying around with this idea for quite some time, I finally decided to make the commitment to implement it.
+After toying around with this idea for quite some time, I finally decided to take the dive and implement it.
 I kicked it off as the quarter-long project in Computer Graphics II.
 The scope of the quarter was to get the preliminaries out of the way, i.e. a robust engine, sane development environment and lots of PR.
 By the end of the quarter, we had solid cross-platform support, first-person motion and an interactive demo of different visual effects (it's a graphics course, after all).
 From there it's been all about gameplay.

 ## News ##